-Adrian V. Lee, PhD is director of the Institute of Precision Medicine, professor of pharmacology and chemical biology, and professor of human genetics at the University of Pittsburgh.
-He also serves as director of the Women's Cancer Research Center, and co-leader of the Breast and Ovarian Cancer Program at the University of Pittsburgh Cancer Institute.
+Dr. Lee was recruited to the University of Pittsburgh in 2010 where he is a Professor of Pharmacology & Chemical Biology, and Professor of Human Genetics.
 Dr. Lee received B.Sc. and Ph.D. degrees in England, and came to San Antonio, Texas for his postdoctoral studies.
 He was subsequently recruited to Baylor College of Medicine and now the University of Pittsburgh.

 Since his recruitment to the University of Pittsburgh in 2010, Dr. Lee has had a key role in shaping precision medicine research at the University of Pittsburgh and personalized care at UPMC.
 An example of the early progress in precision medicine at Pitt and UPMC is research and implementation of pharmacogenomics, and development of computational systems and architecture for sharing of clinical and genomic data both at the University of Pittsburgh and in the UPMC healthcare system.

 The goal of Dr. Lee’s laboratory is to translate basic cell and molecular research findings into the understanding and treatment of breast cancer.
 This includes studies on the role of insulin-like growth factors in breast cancer, and identification of biomarkers for this targeted therapy.
 Dr. Lee has examined the effect of intratumor heterogeneity on prognostic tests in breast cancer, and is currently leading an effort to sequencing metastatic breast cancers to identify vulnerabilities for novel precision therapies.